23yashm/ubuntu_setup/README_volunteers.md

 8. Type `y` and press enter
 9. Select "Login with a web browser" and press enter
 10. Copy the one-time code and press enter
-11. Web browser will open, follow the process there (paste the one-time code copied in 10th step) and grant GitHub access
+11. Web browser will open, follow the process there (paste the one-time code copied in 10th step) and authorize github

 12. Run following commands replacing your <emaiid> and <name>
     ```